Ajayksah/Ajay/README.md

-# ajay.py
+# ajay
 <br>
-i am python developer
+Hey there, I am Ajay backend developer and i am also working in digital marketing.